msupply-foundation/conforma-server/documentation/Database-Schema-Template.md

 The order each element is displayed is defined by the `next_element_code` (combined with the `section_id` of the current template version).

+The `visibility_condition` checks for a condition that will be evaluated and run using the [**Query syntax**](Query-Syntax.md).
+Examples of visibility conditions:
-The `visibility_condition` checks for any required previous elements to be answered before this element can be displayed.
+  * checkes for any required previous elements to be answered before this element can be displayed
+  * check for current `stage` (e.g. only showing request for payment documentation during `'Assessment'`)
+  * or anything that can be expressed in a JSON query expression.

 The `category` is either `'Question'` or `'Information'`.